Section Awards:

 Synchronized Skating Recognition Award

 All clubs are encouraged to nominate an outstanding volunteer, coach, official or athlete.
-The Skate Saskatchewan Awards Committee will then select one (1) successful nominee to receive the Synchronized Skating Recognition Award presented at the Skate Saskatchewan Awards Luncheon held in conjunction with the Annual General Meeting.
+The Skate Saskatchewan Awards Committee will then select one (1) successful nominee to receive the Synchronized Skating Recognition Award presented at the Skate Saskatchewan Awards Gala held in conjunction with the Annual General Meeting.

 Nomination form available here: https://skatecanada.wufoo.com/forms/synchronized-skating-recognition-award/